satbeachdev/minimal-api-composition-root/README.md

 ```
 ### Endpoint Classes ###

-Endpoint handler classes all derived from one of the *EndpointHandlerBase* classes.
+Endpoint handler classes are all derived from one of the *EndpointHandlerBase* classes.
 I choose to organize them on a class per HTTP verb basis.
-In other words there are separate handler classes for GET/POST/PUT/DELETE ans shown below.
+In other words there are separate handler classes for GET/POST/PUT/DELETE as shown below.
 This will allow the developer to focus on the specific handler and should make testing easier.
+It may also facilitate implementing the [CQRS](https://www.martinfowler.com/bliki/CQRS.html) pattern.

 ![Handler Organization](assets/handlers.png)